Crypto exchanges CoinSwitch Kuber, WazirX disable rupee deposits via UPI

 Crypto exchanges CoinSwitch Kuber, WazirX disable rupee deposits via UPI2 min read .
-Updated: 13 Apr 2022, 12:19 PM IST
+13 Apr 2022

 - Last week, NPCI had issued a statement saying it was not aware of any crypto exchange using UPI